GammaScorpii/nixos-wg-peer-manager/README.md

 ### Common Issues

-**qrencode not found**: Install with `nix-env -iA nixpkgs.qrencode` or add to system packages
+**qrencode not found**: Install with `nix-env -iA nixpkgs.qrencode` or add to system packages.

-**Permission denied on secrets**: Ensure you have sudo access and the secrets directory exists
+**Permission denied on secrets**: Ensure you have sudo access and the secrets directory exists.

 **IP conflicts**: The script automatically detects and avoids IP conflicts.
 Use `list` command to see current allocations.